Romance of the Three Kingdoms IV: Wall of Fire: Reception

 GamePro gave the SNES version a positive review, applauding the upgraded graphics and sounds, the "subtle and even relaxing" music, and the "deep, multilayered menu system", which they said is the most accessible of any game in the series to date.
 They concluded, "Of course, watching numbers rise and fall really has to thrill you to enjoy any Koei game, but this time the enhanced graphics and smooth command interface seem to hide the number-crunching behind political intrigue and battle strategy.
 Wall of Fire adds spice to Romance."
 Next Generation reviewed the SNES version of the game, and stated that "It's beautiful, it's deep and it's absorbing, but it's also just a lot more of the same thing."

-On release, Famicom Tsūshin scored the Sega Saturn version of the game a 28 out of 40, later giving the 32X version a 27 out of 40.
-The four reviewers of Electronic Gaming Monthly applauded the addictive gameplay, the ability to create custom generals, and the level of depth, and commented that the FMVs of the Saturn version were an excellent upgrade to the game.
-Bro' Buzz of GamePro, though he praised the interface and rewarding gameplay, saw the Saturn version as "virtually identical" to the SNES version.
+On release, Famicom Tsūshin scored the Sega Saturn version of the game a 28 out of 40, The four reviewers of Electronic Gaming Monthly applauded the addictive gameplay, the ability to create custom generals, and the level of depth, and commented that the FMVs of the Saturn version were an excellent upgrade to the game.
+GamePro, though they praised the interface and rewarding gameplay, saw the Saturn version as "virtually identical" to the SNES version.

-A Next Generation reviewer commented that the PlayStation version isn't essentially different from the Super NES version, and lacks support for the PlayStation Mouse.
-He assessed the game itself as a refinement of the formula Koei had been using for years in both the Romance of the Three Kingdoms and Nobunaga's Ambition series.
-He judged that as a result, the game was the best installment yet of an outstanding series, but would feel over-familiar to Koei's established fans.
-A GamePro critic was unimpressed with the game.
-He remarked that it lacks any next generation enhancements aside from the full motion video and compared it unfavorably to its contemporary Iron Storm.
+Next Generation commented that the PlayStation version is not essentially different from the Super NES version, and lacks support for the PlayStation Mouse.
+They assessed the game itself as a refinement of the formula Koei had been using for years in both the Romance of the Three Kingdoms and Nobunaga's Ambition series and judged that as a result, the game was the best installment yet of an outstanding series, but would feel over-familiar to Koei's established fans.
+GamePro were unimpressed with the game.
+They remarked that it lacks any next generation enhancements aside from the full motion video and compared it unfavorably to its contemporary Iron Storm.